-The Office of Community Development and Substance Abuse (CDSA) is part of a group of independent offices which make up the Office of Student Outreach and Support (SOS) within the broader organization that is the Division of Student Life (DSL) at MIT.
+The Office of Community Development and Substance Abuse (CDSA) is part of a group of offices which make up the Department of Student Support and Wellbeing within the broader organization that is the Division of Student Life (DSL) at MIT.
 The CDSA is responsible for working collaboratively with students, staff and faculty from across the Institute on issues around alcohol and other drug prevention, education and intervention.
-Additionally, the CDSA also works with various departments within SOS and DSL to help students develop community standards within their living environments.
-For more information about CDSA programs, to get support for yourself or a friend, or to take part in our prevention efforts, contact cdsa@mit.edu.
+Additionally, the CDSA also works with various offices and departments across the MIT community to promote student health and wellbeing.
+For more information about CDSA programs, to get support for yourself or a friend, or to take part in our prevention and education efforts, contact cdsa@mit.edu.

-VII (4).
+↓ VII (4).
 Conflict Management@MIT